-The most common invoice scams target vulnerabilities present in just about any company.
-From lack of communication to poor process controls, scammers can find any weakness and exploit it for a profit.
-The accounts payable process in most companies is manual, has dense layers of approval and contains cumbersome verification of whether the goods were delivered.
+The most common invoice processing scams target vulnerabilities present in just about any company.
+From a lack of communication to poor process controls, scammers can find any weakness and exploit it for a profit.
+The accounts payable process in most companies is manual, has dense layers of approval, and contains cumbersome verification of whether the goods were delivered.
 Not only that, but there is also minimal tracking to ensure the right parties are involved in reviewing the document before it gets approved.
 As a result, it gets routed from one person to the next with little assurance that it has been validated.

 Here are some of the common types of fraud and tips to help keep your company safe.

 Invoice fraud is a problem so deceptive, that even the most diligent of companies can fall prey to this malicious attack.
 In simple terms, invoice fraud is when a third-party submits fake invoices to a company with the intent to extract money.
 Often, companies are unaware of the scheme and unwittingly pay for goods or services that were never rendered.